The Undergraduate Center

 SOCIAL PSYCHOLOGY: Chapter 3 - Social Cognition

-ETHICS: Do Lesson On Line.
-Read first third of Dante's Inferno on-line and respond to all Reading Tutorial Questions.
+ETHICS: Read first third of Dante's Inferno Quiz.

 SOCIAL PSYCHOLOGY: Chapter 3 - Social Cognition